MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 The pub-sub message delivery process in MQTT has three levels of Quality of Service (QoS):

-• QoS0 – the default level of quality of service that does not guarantee the delivery of the message.
-The publisher sends the message to the MQTT broker, not more than once, and the broker does not acknowledge the receipt of it.
-You can use this level when you can accept the message loss.
+- QoS0 – the default level of quality of service that does not guarantee the delivery of the message.
+The publisher sends the message to the MQTT broker no more than once, and the broker does not acknowledge receipt.
+You can use this level when you accept message loss.

-• QoS2 – the quality of service level that guarantees the processing of the message only once.
-The publisher sends the message and stores it until a double handshake between the sender and receiver has accomplished a s.c. double handshake to acknowledge receipt of it.
-You can use this level when the message must be processed without any duplicates.
+- QoS2 – the quality of service level that guarantees the processing of the message only once.
+The publisher sends and stores the message until a double handshake between the sender and receiver has been accomplished to acknowledge receipt.
+You can use this level when the message must be processed without duplicating.

-To learn about this topic in detail, check out our article on MQTT QoS levels.
+To learn more about this topic, check out our article on MQTT QoS levels.

-To test our Pro Mosquitto MQTT broker, sign up for a free 14-day trial here!
+To test our Pro Mosquitto MQTT broker, sign up for a free 14-day cloud or 30-day on-premises trial here!

 MQTT subscribe wildcards

-• # (number sign) – to match all levels of hierarchy after #.
+(number sign) – to match all hierarchy levels after #.

 +/sensor/temperature